-The clippers also have a cat head silhouette and several cat paws on the handles, which have a softened grip for greater comfort.
+The clippers also have a cat head silhouette and several cat paws on the handles, with a softened grip for greater comfort.

-The clippers are comfortable to use and the stainless steel blades do a good job of cutting nails, rather than crushing or tearing them.
-However, they are very expensive, and this is another set that requires small hands to use properly.
+The clippers are comfortable to use, and the stainless steel blades do a good job cutting nails, rather than crushing or tearing them.
+However, they are very expensive; this is another set that requires small hands to use properly.

-Pet Republique’s Cat Nail Clippers are short clippers and the blades have a half-moon design.
-The half-moon means that the claw nestles between the upper and lower blade, both of which are made from stainless steel, and makes it easier to get a precise cut.
+Pet Republique’s Cat Nail Clippers are short clippers, and the blades have a half-moon design.
+The half-moon means that the claw nestles between the upper and lower blade, both made from stainless steel, making it easier to get a precise cut.
 The handles have a textured finish, which helps provide a decent grip, and they are suitable for left- and right-handed use.

 Because these are designed for small cats and smaller animals, the blades are not tough enough to handle large adult cats, so you will need to buy a new pair when your cat gets bigger, but they are a good introduction for your kitten and you.